RehamKhalil/AirBNB/README.md

 This Project for Analysis on AirBNB data
 Anyone that use Airbnb would like to answer below questions :

-understand if there is anything about the properties that helps you predict price.
-"What are the main factors, which affect the reservation prices?
+1) What are the main factors, which affect the reservation prices?
 Does time of the year influence prices and What other factors affect the price.
-Locality , amenities , facilities, reviews or any other "
-Can you find negative and positive reviews based on text

-how much AirBNB homes are earning in certain time frames and areas.
+2) How much AirBNB homes are earning in certain time frames and areas.
-You can compare rates between the two cities,
+3) You can compare prices between the two cities